 \subsection{Finite height criterion via lexicographic sum}

-In this section, we consider the operation of lexicographic sum of Kripke frames and logics.
+In this section, we consider the operation of lexicographic sum of Kripke frames and of logics.
 Unlike many other operations on logics, lexicographic sum preserves local tabularity \cite{LTViaSums}.
-We use it to new identify polymodal logics that admit the finite height criterion.
+We use it to identify new polymodal logics that admit the finite height criterion.